Managing Calls through the Web Interface

 Control the volume indicators displayed in users’ video windows

-change mixing mode:
+change the mixing mode:

 ;